…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

 He rose and walked across the cramped, book-lined study to a selection of bottles and a half-full decanter of whisky on round table in the corner of the room which had not changed in the slightest degree in her experience.
 He filled two cut-glass glasses with sherry.
 With his black gown trailing behind him, he carried them to Helen on a small silver tray.
-He smiled at her through his thick-rimmed tortoiseshell reading spectacles.
-He placed one glass to Helen’s left on a silvered coaster.
+He smiled at her through his thick-rimmed tortoiseshell reading spectacles and placed one glass to Helen’s left on a silvered coaster.
 His easy, paternal manner helped her relax; a flow of air eased from her lungs.
-She had always felt comfortable in his study.
+He raised his small glass towards Helen and nodded his head.
+‘Cheers.’

 Outside the colleges’ bells struck six times, ringing the passing of another hour.
 For a few minutes, Oxford was alive with the sound of bells.
 It was a world apart, and for those brief moments, and Helen was taken back to Sundays with her parents, and older sister Samantha on a morning visit to church in Moreton in the Marsh.

-Before speaking, Xavier took a sip of sherry, ‘What is it you are looking for now.
+‘What is it you are looking for now.
 A continuation into academia or a move into the outside world?’ asked Xavier, placing his half-full glass precisely in the centre of his coaster.

 ‘I’m just not sure,’ said Helen hoping she would not have to mention her relationship with Gus.
 No, this was about her and her next step and Xavier knew her as well as anyone.

-‘Perhaps I could make a suggestion,’ he startled her and then she nodded her head in agreement without finding a word come to her throat.
+‘Perhaps I could make a suggestion.’
+His unexpected words startled her, but she nodded her head in agreement without finding a word come to her throat.
 ‘Have you ever thought about post-doctoral fieldwork?’